Last updated on 2026-03-12

 - Furniture Designer: Creates functional and aesthetically pleasing furniture pieces, often working with clients to meet specific needs.

-- Woodworking Machine Operator: Operates and maintains woodworking machinery, ensuring precision and safety in production.
+- Woodworking Machine Operator: Operates and maintains woodworking machinery, ensuring precision and quality in production.

-- Millwork Technician: Focuses on the production of architectural millwork, including doors, windows, and moldings.
+- Architectural Millwork Technician: Works on the fabrication and installation of architectural elements like doors, windows, and moldings.

-- Shop Foreman: Oversees woodworking operations, managing staff and ensuring quality control in production processes.
+- Shop Foreman: Oversees woodworking operations, managing staff and ensuring projects are completed on time and to specifications.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.